-Mortgage loans - Mortgage loans are stated at their unpaid principal balance, net of interfund loans and the allowance for loan losses.
+Mortgage loans - Mortgage loans are stated at their unpaid principal balance.

 Provision for loan losses - The provision for loan losses is estimated for each fund.

 General Operating Fund - Most fees in the General Operating Fund are billed and collected in advance, so no provision for loss is deemed to be necessary.